ucsb-cs56/w20/_lab/lab05.md

 |`String`|	`csvSortedByCategoryThenPriceDescendingThenByName()` | same as `csv()`, but the items should be sorted by category.
 With the same category, the items should be sorted by name. |
 |`String`|	`csvSortedByPriceThenName()` | same as `csv()`, but the items should be sorted by price, from lowest to highest.
 When more than one items has the same price, the items of the same price should be sorted by name. |

 # Step 3: Checking Test Case Coverage

-As you did last week, be sure that you've added your pair partner to your submissions on Gauchospace
+As in previous labs, be sure that you've:

+* added your pair partner to your submissions on Gradescope
+* put your name and your pair partner's names in the README.md
+* generated javadoc and put a link to your javadoc and your repo in the README.md

 Then, check your test coverage:
 * Run: `mvn test jacoco:report`